hallissons/algorithms/README.md

 ### Binary search:

-Iterates through a ordered list of elements splitting the list in half in each iteration.
+Iterates through a sorted list of elements splitting the list in half in each iteration.
 If the mid element is equal to the "key" which we're looking for, returns the index of the key, otherwise checks if the key is bigger or lower than the mid element and splits the list again until the low index is less or equal than the high index.
 This algorithm has the complexity of O(log n) since the array is splited in half each time we look for the element, it also assumes that the list is sorted, otherwise they result cannot be predicted.

 **Key points:**
 - Doesn't have a combine step